Helsinki-NLP/swag_transformers/README.md

 * After the end of each training epoch (default, `collect_steps = 0` for `SwagUpdateCallback`)
 * After each N training steps (set `collect_steps > 0` for `SwagUpdateCallback`)

+With optional `skip_first` argument, you can warm-up the model before starting collecting the parameters for SWAG.
+For `collect_steps = 0` it sets the number of epochs to skip, otherwise the number of steps as a multiplier of `collect_steps`.

 ### SWA, SWAG-Diagonal, and SWAG

 The library supports both SWA (stochastic weight averaging) and two